H. Kim Bottomly: Journals, societies, and boards

-Bottomly has been both editor and associate editor of the medical journal, Immunity (journal), and a section editor and associate editor of the Journal of Immunology.
+Bottomly has been both editor and associate editor of the medical journal, Immunity, and a section editor and associate editor of the Journal of Immunology.
 Professional societies that she is a member of include the American Association for the Advancement of Science, as well as the American Association of Immunologists, where she has served on and chaired many elected and appointed committees.
 For example, she has chaired the Committee on Status of Women of the American Association of Immunologists and the Women's Committee of the Federation of American Societies of Experimental Biologists, and has been a member of the steering committee of Yale's Women Faculty Forum.

 She was elected to the 229th class of the prestigious honorary society and center for policy research, the American Academy of Arts and Sciences, in 2009.

 Bottomly serves as an Institutional Trustee at WGBH, a public television and radio station in Boston, Massachusetts.

 Fulbright University Vietnam announced June 6, 2019, that Bottomly, who served as chairman of the Fulbright University Vietnam Board of Trustees since January 2018, had stepped down.